recommend-games/blog/content/posts/high_society/index.md

 {{< img src="game_lengths" alt="Histogram of game lengths" >}}

 As promised, very short games are extremely rare, but long games are in fact the most common.
 This isn't necessarily what I would have expected when starting to think about this problem.
-I think there's a pretty good intuition for why this is the case, but it's instructive to develop the exact formulae first.
+I think there's a pretty good intuition for why this is the case, but it's instructive to examine the distribution from a more theoretic point of view first.

+## Hypergeometric distribution

+If you've done your statistics 101, you've indubitably come across questions about poker hands, e.g., how likely is it to get a flush when drawing five cards out of a standard deck of 52?
+The answer to this question is given by the hypergeometric distribution, which is the distribution of the number of successes in a sequence of $n$ draws without replacement from a finite population of size $N$ containing exactly $K$ successes.
+The probability mass function of the hypergeometric distribution is given by

+$$
+P(X = k) = \frac{{K \choose k} {N - K \choose n - k}}{{N \choose n}}.
+$$

+Now we can frame the game length question in terms of the hypergeometric distribution.
+With its help, we can easily calculate the probability that the four dark cards are drawn among the first $n$ cards.
+This is *almost* what we want – it really describes the cumulative probability, i.e., the probability of a game lasting at most $n$ rounds.

 ## Exact formula, the pedestrian way

+TODO

+## Negative hypergeometric distribution

 TODO